ubilabs/sunzi-recipes/README.md

 # Server provisioning recipes

-These recipes are currently specificly tailored for [Jiffybox](http://jiffybox.de) instances.
+These recipes are currently specifically tailored for [Jiffybox](http://jiffybox.de) instances.
 They may work on other servers as well, or they'll shoot you in the foot and eat your cat. **You have been warned.**

 ## Installation